muralikrishnanmt/movie_app_website/README.md

 * Add your Comments and Reviews
 * Support 7+ movie languages
 * Chat with Admin
+* Upcoming Movies
+* Notification when a new movie is released.
 * Movie Requests
 * Dark Mode
 * No Subscription